 Should I invest in a Roth IRA or a traditional IRA?

-A traditional IRA allows anyone with earned income who is under age 70½ to contribute the maximum $5,500 in 2013 ($5,000 in 2012), plus catch-up if eligible.
+A traditional IRA allows anyone with earned income who is under age 70½ to contribute the maximum $5,500 in 2013 and 2014, plus catch-up if eligible.
 However, your ability to deduct traditional IRA contributions will depend on your annual income, your filing status, and whether you or your spouse is covered by an employer-sponsored plan.
 You may be able to deduct all, a portion, or none of your contribution for a given year.
 Any distribution from a traditional IRA will be subject to income taxes to the extent that the distribution represents earnings and deductible contributions.
 You may also be hit with a 10 percent early withdrawal penalty if you draw money out before age 59½ (there are exceptions to this rule).
 Beginning at age 70½, you must begin to take annual distributions from a traditional IRA.

 With a Roth IRA, no age limitation applies to contributions.
 As long as you have taxable compensation and qualify, you can contribute to a Roth IRA even after age 70½.
 However, your ability to contribute and the amount you'll be able to contribute (up to the annual limit) will depend on your income and tax filing status.
 Although Roth IRA contributions are not tax deductible, Roth IRAs have other advantages.
 You're not required to take distributions from a Roth IRA at any age, which gives you more estate planning options.
 Another key strength: Qualified withdrawals will avoid both income tax and the early withdrawal penalty if certain conditions are met.
 Nonqualified withdrawals will be taxed and penalized only on the earnings portion of the withdrawal, since the principal is your own after-tax money.